karimiumar/j-easy2complex-rules/README.md

 Why a new Rule Engine?
 ===
 I worked on a custom rule engine while working on a credit derivatives settlement system.
 That rule engine was tightly coupled with the product.
-But we always wanted to create a standalone version of it.
+We always wanted to create a standalone version of it.
 I never found time to write a standalone version of it during my work years.
 Then I came across Easy Rules.
 In my spare time I started experimenting with Easy Rules and thought _"Why not combine features of Easy Rules with the rule engine that I worked upon and create a database backed standalone Rules Engine?"_.
 It's this idea that took me to write a new Rule Engine that's backed by